bandrel/OCyara/README.md

   1. Ensure all the Operating System Requirements listed above have been met
-  3. Run `pip install cython` (has to be installed separate like this due to cython currently lacking a "install_requires")
+  3. Run `pip install cython` (has to be installed separate like this due to cython currently lacking an "install_requires")
   2. Run `pip install ocyara`

 Along with OCyara, the following other packages will be automatically